tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 <no body>
 ```

-Invalidation is that easy: A simple GET request to a special "/invalidate" URL on the dispatcher.
+Invalidation is that easy: A simple GET request to a special "/invalidate" URL on the Dispatcher.
 An HTTP-body is not required, the "payload" is just the "invalidate-path" header.
-Note also, that the invalidate-path in the header is the resource that AEM knows - not the file or files the dispatcher has cached.
+Note also, that the invalidate-path in the header is the resource that AEM knows - and not the file or files the Dispatcher has cached.
 AEM only knows about resources.
 Extensions, selectors and suffixes are used at runtime when a resource is requested.
-AEM does not perform any bookkeeping, so the resource path is all it knows for sure when activating a resource.
+AEM does not perform any bookkeeping about what selectors have been used on a resource, so the resource path is all it knows for sure when activating a resource.

 This is sufficient in our case.
 If a resource has changed, we can safely assume, that all renditions of that resource have changed as well.
 In our example, if the image has changed, a new thumbnail will be rendered as well.

-The dispatcher can safely delete the resource with all renditions that it has cached.
+The Dispatcher can safely delete the resource with all renditions that it has cached.
 It will do something like,

 `$ rm /content/dam/path/to/image.*`